Skip to main content

 When a supplier is marked as one-off for a specific ingredient, Brikly:

-- Records the price in the price history as normal, so you still have a complete record of what you paid.
+1. Records the price in the price history as normal, and updates that supplier's own price on file, so you still have a complete record of what you paid.

-- Tracks the extra cost, so the CostingBrik dashboard and supplier optimisation pages show how much extra you are spending on one-off purchases.
+5. Tracks the extra cost, so the CostingBrik dashboard and the Cost Optimisation tab show how much more you paid than the cheapest supplier for the same volume.
 That lets you see the true cost of last-minute buying, clearance hunting, or promotional deals that don't repeat.

 Marking Tesco as a one-off supplier for milk does not affect any other ingredients.
 If you also buy butter from Tesco, that is a separate relationship and will still trigger price reviews unless you mark it as one-off too.